Part 2. How to Manage Your Infrastructure as Code

 Scale

-Solving the CRUD problem in an ad hoc script for a single EC2 instance is hard enough, but a real architecture may contain hundreds of instances, plus databases, load balancers, networking configuration, and so on, and there’s no easy way to scale up scripts to keep track of and manage so much infrastructure.
+Solving the CRUD problem in an ad hoc script for a single EC2 instance is hard enough, but a real architecture may contain hundreds of instances, plus databases, load balancers, networking configuration, and so on.
+There’s no easy way to scale up scripts to keep track of and manage so much infrastructure.

 Deployment strategies

-In real-world architectures, you typically need to use various deployment strategies to roll out updates, such as zero-downtime rolling deployments, blue-green deployments, canary deployments, and so on (you’ll learn more about deployment strategies in Part 5).
+In real-world architectures, you typically need to use various deployment strategies to roll out updates, such as rolling deployments and blue-green deployments (you’ll learn more about deployment strategies in Part 5).
 With ad hoc scripts, you’d have to write the logic for each deployment strategy from scratch.

 Consistency